a plan for Orchard Park

 Hull City Council Cabinet approves the submission of an Expression of Interest (EOI), or bid, for a share of credits from Round 6 of the Housing PFI.
 The bid document carries the title ‘The Transformation of Orchard Park – Shaping the Place, Creating a Fruitful Future’.
 There are 16 sections and 29 appendices to the file.
 A summary draft is subtitled ‘Harvesting the Future, Shaping the Place’.
 The EOI asks for £141.896m.
 In order to regenerate the whole of Orchard Park, two or three times that figure would plausibly be needed, but success is judged to be more likely if the figure respects the HCA’s notion of an ‘ideal’ bid (£100m).

-According to the bid document, transformation of Orchard Park will comprise three phases centred on the Danes (an area where a significant degree of demolition has already taken place in recent years), the Thorpes, and an area between those two urban villages.
+According to the bid document, transformation of Orchard Park will comprise three phases centred on the Danes (an area where a significant degree of demolition has taken place in recent years), the Thorpes, and an area between those two urban villages.
 In all, 752 council houses, 255 privately owned houses, and 33 council bungalows (1040 properties) will be demolished to make way for 1020 new homes in the private sector and 680 new homes for social renting (1700 properties, satisfying a mixed tenure ratio of 60:40).
 The net gain of private homes will be 765 properties while the net loss of social rented housing will be 105 properties.

-The Council also wishes to demolish all multi-storey flats in Orchard Park (4 high-rise blocks and 3 midi blocks).
+The Council also wishes to demolish all multi-storey flats in Orchard Park (4 high-rise tower blocks and 3 midi blocks).
 Removal of these buildings alone would mean a loss of 580 council units and 7 leasehold units.
 Together with the reduction through the proposed rebuilding programme, the loss to the Council rented sector will be 685 units of accommodation.
 The flats are deemed too expensive to bring to the Government’s Decent Homes Standard.
 Their demolition is complementary to the PFI regeneration scheme, not part of it.
 The cost of demolition of the flats, estimated in excess of £4m, would not be funded from PFI credits.

 31 October 2008